Next Article in Journal

 One of the reasons for both the shift in audience’s preferences and Disney’s purchase itself could be Pixar’s decided emphasis on their storytelling, defending the story through the persistence of humanity through the story and characters.
 This approach constitutes an aesthetic storytelling style and a presentation of worlds with rules to be discovered by both characters and audiences (Herhuth 2017).
 Furthermore, for the creation of their characters and their environment, Pixar opts to dive its creators into the culture or world they want to show: for the production of the feature Brave, the creative team took archery classes in Scotland, and for the production of the feature Ratatouille, the creators were sent to a Michelin star-winning restaurant in France to learn the “art of making ratatouille” (Catmull 2014).

 But probably the key to Pixar’s culture is the Braintrust: a mechanism—based on honesty and candor—created during the production of Toy Story 2 that lets every worker speak freely about the productions going on at that moment (Wise 2014).
 As Ed Catmull describes it himself: “put smart, passionate people in a room together, charge them with identifying and solving problems, and encourage them to be candid with one another”.
 Directors feel personally attached to their movies and their characters, and consequently, they may not be able to see the reality they face.
 The Braintrust became a tool to solve this problem, always making clear that the director was never attacked but positively criticized to improve his film.
 This mechanism was adopted by Disney with the purchase of Pixar in 2006 (Catmull 2014), which starts to demonstrate certain influence.
 As Haswell (2019, p.
-97) put it, “during the months following the acquisition, Catmull and Lasseter established the Disney Story Trust.
+97) puts it, “during the months following the acquisition, Catmull and Lasseter established the Disney Story Trust.
 Based on the model of Pixar’s Braintrust, the meetings allow the opportunity to discuss, troubleshoot, and screen sequences from current projects”.
-Pixar’s Braintrust cross refers to Disney’s Sweatbox (Friedman 2022), which the studio had already implemented decades before: “the origin of the term sweatbox is said to date back to when Walt Disney would view the scenes completed through rough animation with his animators and critique their work”, something “comparable to ‘rushes’ in the realm of live action production” (Winder and Dowlatabadi 2011, p.
+Pixar’s Braintrust cross-refers to Disney’s Sweatbox (Friedman 2022), which the studio had already implemented decades before: “the origin of the term sweatbox is said to date back to when Walt Disney would view the scenes completed through rough animation with his animators and critique their work”, something “comparable to ‘rushes’ in the realm of live action production” (Winder and Dowlatabadi 2011, p.
 240).
 This makes it an even more interesting twist: rather than importing techniques from Pixar that were unknown for Disney, it can be said that Pixar revitalized and brought a breath of fresh air that reminded the company that led animation for so many years of some of the keys to their previous success.

 Pixar’s impact on Disney was visible at several levels, as Haswell (2019, p.
 100) proposes discussing the so-called “princess curse”, central to the storytelling of the group, which both Disney and Pixar tried to shoo away, opting “for more gender-neutral adjectives for the titles of the fairy tale films” in titles like Tangled or Brave, following the criticisms received after the release of The Princess and the Frog.
 Frozen, centered around two females and their sisterly relationship, chose, accordingly, to also “featuring the film’s male counterparts, Kristoff and Hans, as well as its sidekicks, the reindeer, Sven, and Olaf the talking snowman” (Haswell 2019, p.
 102) in their particular retake of the traditional princess storyline—to a large extent a full rebirth of the classical princess narrative.
 “Pixar”, adds Wills (2017, p.
 20), “introduced more complexity in (Disney’s) stories”.

-Movshovitz’s analysis of Pixar’s success mostly revolves around narratological tools, some of them coincidental with some elements suggested previously by other authors in the introduction, though the author also reflects on how the studio’s storytelling machinery takes us, inexcusably, to the deeper level of forcing “characters to go through an emotional journey.
+Movshovitz’s analysis of Pixar’s success mostly revolves around narratological tools, some of them coincidental with some elements previously suggested by other authors in the introduction, though the author also reflects on how the studio’s storytelling machinery takes us, inexcusably, to the deeper level of forcing “characters to go through an emotional journey.
 An uncomfortable character is compelled to work hard to get back to its comfort zone, just like we would in real life.
 This desire propels actions, decisions and emotions” Movshovitz (2015, p.
 7).
 Beaumont and Larson (2021, p.
 76) agree on the importance of both the emotional factor and the journey, underscoring though that “in an animated story the destination is just as essential as the steps that happen along the way (…) ultimately, the full change won’t come until they reach their destination”.
 In one of his many reflective works on animation, Wells (2007, p.
 176) brings to the debate “a formula that has stuck” with him “over the years: complex characters in simple situations work much better than simple characters in complex situations”, and Lupton (2017, p.
 24) adds in this respect that “complex narratives contain stories within stories and conflicts within conflicts”.

 All these insights not only illuminate some of the keys of animation in general as well as success for both Disney and Pixar separately and jointly, they also hint towards a degree of film complexity that has arguably been brewing through different historical stages of animation prior to Disney’s purchase of Pixar and was taken even further after the acquisition.
 Thus, understanding film complexity becomes crucial to determining the axes around which an analysis of such a phenomenon can be implemented in the framework of some of the most relevant animation titles of the end of the 20th century and the beginning of the 21st.